Last Updated on

 Many places provide poop bags at the beginning of the hike but I always recommend having a few in the event that they are not adequately stocked.

 Every dog is a little different so make sure to have enough for your dog.
 For example, Margot always goes at least twice when she goes so I usually bring at least 4 bags with me when we go for a day hike.
-Now many trails do not have places to dispose of your dog’s waste mid-hike.

 Pick up after your dog and don’t leave poop on the trails.